The Best Rotating Car Seats of 2025

 - May not be comfortable for larger/wider kids

-The Revolve360 was designed with space saving in mind, shaving off about three inches of width as compared to the Extend, our top pick on this list.
+The Revolve360 was designed with space saving in mind, shaving off about three inches of width as compared to the Extend.
 This slimmed-down seat measures 16.7 inches across and creates a smaller footprint without sacrificing seating space or safety.
 I’ve used both seats (the Slim is currently installed in our caregiver’s car), and I’m consistently impressed at just how compact it is.
-While you couldn’t use three Slims across the back seat of an average-sized vehicle (they might fit space-wise, but you’d lose the swivel function and defeat the purpose of a rotating seat), you’d likely be able to fit a non-rotating car seat in the middle seat and a slim on either side if you need a three-across configuration.
+While you couldn’t use three Slims across the back seat of an average-sized vehicle (they might fit space-wise, but you’d lose the swivel function and defeat the purpose of a rotating seat), it's still a helpful back seat space-saver.
+And there's a small chance you could fit a non-rotating car seat in the middle seat and a slim on either side if you need a three-across configuration.
+(Just note this is pretty rare; in most instances, you'll lose the rotation functionality if there's a car seat next to a rotating seat.)

 Additional Specs